phaag/nfdump/README.md

 on-disk layout that adds a block directory and a redundant footer.
 The directory records the type, compressed size, and offset for every data block.
 This makes random-access and integrity verification possible without a full sequential scan, and lays the groundwork for optional columnar indexing.
-Furthermore new data block types may be introduced as needed.
+Furthermore, new data block types may be introduced as needed.
 The footer carries an optional xxHash-64 checksum field covering the directory region.
 This enables the fast detection of truncated or corrupted files.
 Files are memory-mapped for reading (`mmap(2)`), eliminating intermediate copy buffers and letting the OS page cache manage I/O scheduling.